Liu-Group-UF/Perovskite-ML/GNN/README.md

 Models
 ------------
-1. CGCNN, GATGNN and Matformer model's code are all wrote in pytorch-geometric.
+1. CGCNN, GATGNN and Matformer model's code are all written in pytorch-geometric.
 2. For ALIGNN, please visit https://github.com/usnistgov/alignn/tree/main.
 You can install package very easily.

 Dependencies